anhtukhtn/books/the_pragmatic_programmer.md

 - Rubber ducking: explain it to someone else
 - Process of elimination: **SELECT isn't broken**

+## Chapter 4: Pragmatic paranoia

+You can't write perfect software

+The analogy with coding is pretty obvious.
+So we are taught to code defensively.
+If there are any doubt, we validate all information we're given.

+## Chapter 5: Bend, or Break

+Life doesn't stand still.
+In order keep up with today's near-frantic pace of change, we need to write code that as loose - ass flexible - as posible.
+Otherwise, we may findout code quickly becoming outdated.

+### Decoupling and the Law of the Demeter
+#### Minimizie coupling
+Need to be carefule how many other modules you interact with, and more importantly, how you came to interact with them.

+### Metaprogramming

+Everytime we have to go in and change the code to accommodate some change in business logic, we run the risk of breaking the system - of introducing a new bug.

+So we say "out of the details", get them out of the code.
+While we're at it, we can make our code highly configurable and "soft"-that is easily adaptable to changes.

+#### Dynamic configuration

+We want to make our systems highly configutable.
+Not just things such as texts, colors, but deeply ingranted items such as algorithms, database products, middleware technology,...
+> Configure, don't integrate

+Use metadata to describe configuration options.

+#### Metadata-Driven Application

+Our goal is to think declaratively, and create highly dynamic and adaptable programs.
+We do this by adopting a general rule: program for the general cases, and put the specific somewhere else - outside the compiled code base

+> Put abstractions in code, details in metadata

+Define most details untils the last moment, and leave the details as soft as posible.

 ## Chapter 6: While you are coding

 Avoid programming by coincidence-replying on luck and accidental successes-in favor of programming deliberately